reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

 Inside the Vagrant box, we have:
  - Projects installed that Reahl depends on;
- - A postgresql database with the vagrant user set up as administrator;
+ - A postgresql database with the `vagrant` user set up as administrator;
  - A python3.5 virtualenv prepared for Reahl development;
  - A version of chromium-browser that works well with tests;
  - A matching version of chromedriver to enable selenium tests;
  - Various ways to access the GUI on the Vagrant machine; and
- - Configuration for pip to allow installation of what is built.
+ - Configuration for pip to allow local installation of what is built (useful for tox tests).

 Running the tests
 -----------------